joostkremers/ebib/docs/ebib-manual.md

 `maintitle` field from the `title` field if the cross-referenced entry is of type `MVBook`, and a `booktitle` field if the cross-referenced entry is of type `Book`.
-The inheritance scheme for `biblatex` is defined by the option `ebib-biblatex-Inheritances`, which is set up with the default inheritance relations defined by `biblatex`, but which can be customised if needed.
+The inheritance scheme for `biblatex` is defined by the option `ebib-biblatex-inheritances`, which is set up with the default inheritance relations defined by `biblatex`, but which can be customised if needed.